New technologies unveil unprecedented aspects on modern behaviours.

 Boosted by today’s ubiquitous connectivity, digital ethnography addresses a broad range of questions about our ‘collective selves’.
 It does so seamlessly, accurately and, more often than not, innovatively (delivering speed and depth that were beyond reach until recently).

 With appropriate confidentiality measures in place (permission for, anonymisation and aggregation of individual data points being the non-negotiable ones), digital ethnography bears enormous learning potential.
-It can, for example, spot and longitudinally track granular pockets of attitudes, like in the illustrative analysis below, which highlights how citizens from different areas of a city are approaching the notion of borrowing money to complement their incomes:
+It can, for example, spot and longitudinally track granular pockets of attitudes, like in the illustrative analysis below, which uses network analytics to highlight how citizens from different areas of a city are approaching the notion of borrowing money to complement their incomes:

 Interest on money borrowing